Altinity/terraform-aws-eks-clickhouse/docs/blueprint.md

 We recommend keeping the defaults if you are new to EKS and ClickHouse.
 However, if you are familiar with EKS and ClickHouse, feel free to use this template as a starting point and customize it to your needs.

-> ⚠️ There are some configurations/resources that could not be considered "production-ready".
+> ⚠️ There are some configurations or resources that may not be considered "production-ready" depending your security guideliness.
 Use these examples with caution and as a starting point for your learning and development process.

 ## Components